-The Ethical Society is a humanist congregation.
+The Ethical Society is a humanist movement that meets in a congregational model.
 We affirm human dignity, celebrate reason, and work together for social change.
 We are a place where people come together to explore the biggest questions of life without reference to scripture, religion, or deities.
 We are inspired by the supreme ideal of human life as working to create a more humane society.
 We believe in human reason and agency as means to create a better world.
 This commits us to value the dignity of every individual, recognize their right and responsibility to give meaning and shape to their lives.
 We welcome humanists, agnostics and atheists, as well as people from various religious backgrounds.
 We come together to celebrate our journey through life and affirm our ability to live ethical lives without traditional religious beliefs.

 The Northern Virginia Ethical Society seeks to help in our personal growth, strengthen our relationships to others, and build a more humane world.
 We promote ethical learning, build and sustain community, implement ethical action within and beyond our community, and govern ourselves effectively and transparently to all our members.